-MUCOSAL MEMBRANE PRESSURE INJURY Mucosal membrane pressure injury is found on mucous membranes with a history of a medical device in use at the location of the injury.
-These ulcers cannot be staged.
+Mucosal Membrane Pressure Injury: Mucosal membrane pressure injury is found on mucous membranes with a history of a medical device in use at the location of the injury.
+Due to the anatomy of the tissue these ulcers cannot be staged.